 How is a micro inverter different to a power optimiser?

-A power optimiser is similar to a micro inverter, in that it is a small box installed directly onto each solar panel.
+A power or solar optimiser is similar to a micro inverter, in that it is a small box installed directly onto each solar panel.
 However, instead of being an inverter in its own right, it works alongside a string inverter to maximise the amount of energy collected from each panel.
-Essentially, a power optimiser is in between a string inverter and micro inverter.
+Essentially, a power optimiser is in-between a string inverter and micro inverter.

 Some panels have power optimisers built in, but others are sold and fitted separately.
 They work to lessen the impact of one panel underperforming.
-Unlike micro inverters, power optimisers do not convert DC to AC, but rather ‘optimise’ the DC energy before it is sent to the string inverter.
+Unlike micro inverters, power optimisers don’t convert DC to AC, but rather ‘optimise’ the DC energy before it is sent to the string inverter.

 How much does it cost to install a micro inverter?

-Micro inverters tend to be more expensive than string inverters to install, costing between $4,000 and $11,500 on average for an installation.
-This is because there is more wiring and equipment involved with micro inverters as there is one system per panel – or in some cases one system per every two to four panels.
+According to Go Solar Quotes, micro inverters can cost between $4,600 and $11,500 for an installation, depending on the size of the solar system.
+This is because there is more wiring and equipment involved with micro inverters as there is one system per panel – or in some cases, one system per every two to four panels.
 With a string inverter, only one system needs to be purchased and wired for all panels.

 Power optimisers are also cheaper than micro inverters, but more expensive than a stand-alone string inverter.